Nyquist–Shannon sampling theorem: Historical background

-It was not until these articles were published that the theorem known as “Shannon’s sampling theorem” became common property among communication engineers, although Shannon himself writes that this is a fact which is common knowledge in the communication art.
+It was not until these articles were published that the theorem known as "Shannon's sampling theorem" became common property among communication engineers, although Shannon himself writes that this is a fact which is common knowledge in the communication art.
 A few lines further on, however, he adds: "but in spite of its evident importance, [it] seems not to have appeared explicitly in the literature of communication theory".
+Despite his sampling theorem being published at the end of the 1940s, Shannon had derived his sampling theorem as early as 1940.

 Other discoverers

 Others who have independently discovered or played roles in the development of the sampling theorem have been discussed in several historical articles, for example, by Jerri and by Lüke.
-For example, Lüke points out that H. Raabe, an assistant to Küpfmüller, proved the theorem in his 1939 Ph.D. dissertation; the term Raabe condition came to be associated with the criterion for unambiguous representation (sampling rate greater than twice the bandwidth).
+For example, Lüke points out that Herbert Raabe, an assistant to Küpfmüller, proved the theorem in his 1939 Ph.D. dissertation; the term Raabe condition came to be associated with the criterion for unambiguous representation (sampling rate greater than twice the bandwidth).
 Meijering mentions several other discoverers and names in a paragraph and pair of footnotes: